 In January 2022, rules on coordination of safe and free movement in the EU were updated to take into account the status of the person instead of the epidemiological situation at regional level, with the exception of areas where the virus is circulating at very high levels.

 Can non-EU citizens travel to the EU?

-In addition, family members of EU citizens and residents, as well as those who have an essential reason to come to Europe should continue to be able to do so.
+In addition, EU citizens and residents, and their family members, as well as those who have an essential reason to come to Europe should continue to be able to do so.